 Please contact us if there are other kinds of output that you need or would find useful.
 Here are some planned/possible additions:

 Spatial display of polygons flagged as being outside a designated percentile for one or more variables, which would be for a report that runs on a single map unit.

-Addition of script to evaluate non-continuous or classified values such as land cover.
+Additional functionality to summarize non-continuous or classified values such as land cover (e.g. NLCD).

+Companion report that will generate a 1-2 page summary for each map unit within a collection.

+Model-based (randomForest ?) comparisons of sampled GIS data

 Figure 1: Example output from the "Lucas model" reports.